onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 footnote;
 ```

-Repeat for all intended map parts.
+Repeat this process for all intended map parts.

-These maps are named with a corresponding name, e.g. 'born' for bornholm.
-Using the `proc greplay` procedure to display all the maps on top of each other as:
+Name these maps correspondingly, e.g., 'born' for Bornholm.
+Use the `proc greplay` procedure to layer all these maps on top of each other, as follows:

 ```sas
 /* Kører greplay */